wix/cli-app-templates/inventory-countdown/README.md

 ### Set up a local development environment

 The app creation process installs the app on your chosen development site.
-However, you won’t see the app extensions on your site until you build the app and release a version.
+However, you won't see the app extensions on your site until you build the app and release a version.
 To test the app during development:

 Set up a local development environment using the following command: